seapagan/py-maker/README.md

 - `mypy` = Run MyPy type-checker on all Python files in the project.
 - `flake8` = Run Flake8 linter on all Python files in the project.
 - `black` = Run Black code formatter on all Python files in the project.
+- `try` = Run Tryceratops linter on all Python files in the project.

 - `lint` = Runs pylint, mypy, flake8 and black in sequence

+These are defined in the `pyproject.toml` file in the `[tool.poe.tasks]` section.
+Take a look at this file if you want to add or remove tasks.

 ### Customise